PyCQA/flake8/docs/source/internal/contributing.rst

 Contributing Documentation
 ==========================

-To contribute to Flake8's documentation, you should first familiarize yourself with reStructuredText and Sphinx.
-For the most part, you should be fine following the structure and style of the rest of Flake8's documentation.
+To contribute to |Flake8|'s documentation, you might want to first read a little about reStructuredText or Sphinx.
+For the most part, you should be fine following the structure and style of the rest of |Flake8|'s documentation.

-All of Flake8's documentation is written in reStructuredText and rendered by Sphinx.
+All of |Flake8|'s documentation is written in reStructuredText and rendered by Sphinx.
 The source (reStructuredText) lives in ``docs/source/``.
 To build the documentation the way our Continuous Integration does, run: